jwon345/cicd/readme.md

-# Testing Webhooks
+# Personal Server.

 ## What is this?
-This project has webhooks linked to send a post request when a push is sent.
+This project explores CI/CD development.
+It has webhooks linked from github to send a post request when a push is sent.
      currently linked to my personal server :)
+### JamesWong.space

+## To do
+    -add routes for IOT devices

 ## .service file